 “If we’re to keep that dog alive you can start by feeding it proper dog food – not cake.”

 “What?
 You’re not serious?
-Brutus has such a sweet tooth.”
+Brutus has such a sweet tooth.”“No cupcake,” he said.

 She glared at him.
 “That’s ridiculous.
 He’s been snacking on my baking ever since I moved in here.”